Villavu/Simba/Doc/sphinx/whysimba.rst

 Open Minded
 ~~~~~~~~~~~

 Open minded.
-We appreciate your help, ideas and critisism!
+We appreciate your help, ideas and criticism!

 Debug Friendly
 ~~~~~~~~~~~~~~

 Simba aims to be debug friendly.
-It will show you where your errors are during complation, and when you are running scripts Simba will point out where you are passing invalid arguments.
+It will show you where your errors are during compilation, and when you are running scripts Simba will point out where you are passing invalid arguments.
 The action Simba takes when this happens is configurable.
 (It can issue a warning and continue, or simply terminate the script)